Jhsmit/ColiCoords/README.rst

 Installation
 ============

 `ColiCoords` is in its initial realease phase and will in time be distributed via conda/pip.
 For the moment, to install `ColiCoords`, a python 3.6 installation is required as well as dependencies listed in `requirements.txt`.
-Then to install:
+Then download the latest release, and then to install:

 .. code:: bash